BashirGulistani/promoeasy-api/README.md

 - WSDL versions differ (`v1`, `v2`, sometimes mixed)
 - Fields aren’t consistent (colors, categories, pricing tiers, FOB, etc.)
 - Building/hosting SOAP integrations takes time and constant maintenance
 - There are 15 different endpoints offering different services.
-Huge Complexity
+Huge Complexixty.
+Scripts should be written and maintained using SOAP XML.

 **This API turns all that into one simple call.**